AliciaDoolittle/AliciaDoolittle/README.md

 - 📚 Constantly learning and exploring new technologies to enhance my skills.
 - 🎓 Interested in collaborative projects to improve and apply my knowledge.
 - 🏆 Certified in AI Ethics through Kaggle.
-- 📜 Working on a certification for data analysis through Google.
+- 📜 Working on a certification for data analysis through Google and Python certification through Kaggle.

 ## Skills

 - 📊 Data Analysis
 - 🤖 Machine Learning
-- 💻 Programming (Python, C#, C++)
+- 💻 Programming
 - 🎮 Game Development
+- 🌐 Web Development
 - 🧠 Psychology
 - 🏥 Healthcare